 Has your dog been abnormally stinky lately?
 Not sure what to do about it?
 Keep reading to learn how to make a smelly dog smell great!

-By recognizing what those reasons are, you'll be able to treat them for a better smelling dog.
+By recognizing what those reasons are, and addressing those issues properly, you'll be able to get yourself a better smelling dog.

-Bathe Regularly And Bathe Properly
+1. Bathe Your Dog Regularly And Properly

 Not only can not bathing your dog enough cause him to smell, but not bathing him properly can cause odors as well.
 To prevent this, bathe your dog at least once a month.
 More if your dog likes to roll in the dirt or gets dirty frequently.